b-lukaszuk/RJ_BS_eng/contents/julia_first_encounter.md

 > **_Note:_** Some readers probably will not solve the exercises.
 They will not
 > want to (because of the waste of time) or will not be able to solve them (in
 > that case my apology for the inappropriate difficulty level).
 Either way, I
-> suggest you read the task descriptions and the solutions (and try to
+> suggest you read the tasks' descriptions and the solutions (and try to
 > understand them).
 In those sections I may use, e.g. some language constructs
 > that I will not explain again in the upcoming chapters.